maddisondesigns/wpmelb-nov/README.md

 #Installation Notes

-1. Add code within `functions.php` to the `functions.php` file in the standard WordPress Twenty Twelve theme
+1. Add code within `functions.php` to the `functions.php` file in the standard WordPress Twenty Twelve theme.
+The twentytwelve_entry_meta() function simply replaces the original version.
+The remaining code is new and can simply be appended to the end of the `functions.php` file
 2. Add `archive-movie.php` and `content-movie.php` to the root Twenty Twelve folder
 3. Activate Twenty Twelve theme